JennyWYJ/Honours-Project-in-Computer-Science-and-Biology/README.md

 # Honours-Project-in-Computer-Science-and-Biology

-This repository serves to store the programs and data used for my COMP 402 - Honours Project in Computer Science and Biology course.
+This repository serves to store the programs, data and results from my COMP 402 - Honours Project in Computer Science and Biology course.

 Code used to produce the 3D visualization models are located within the "3D visualization models" directory.